BuomYian/alx-backend-python/python-generators-0x00/README.md

 - **Table Management**: Creates a `user_data` table with proper schema and indexing
 - **Data Insertion**: Reads user data from CSV and inserts it into the database with duplicate prevention
 - **UUID Generation**: Automatically generates unique identifiers for each user
+- **Generator Streaming**: Efficiently streams database rows one at a time using Python generators
+- **Batch Processing**: Processes large datasets in configurable batches with filtering capabilities
 - **Error Handling**: Comprehensive error handling for database operations

 ## Project Structure